OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

  To start, create the code project to build your custom function add-in.
 The [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) will set up your project with some prebuilt custom functions that you can try out.
 If you've already run the custom functions quick start and generated a project, continue to use that project and skip to [this step](#create-a-custom-function-that-requests-data-from-the-web) instead.

 > [!NOTE]
-> If you recreate the yo office project, you may get an error because the Office cache already has an instance of a function with the same name.
+> If you recreate the Yo Office project, you may get an error because the Office cache already has an instance of a function with the same name.
 You can prevent this by [clearing the Office cache](../testing/clear-cache.md) before running `npm run start`.

 1. [!include[Yeoman generator create project guidance](../includes/yo-office-command-guidance.md)]